OCR manages the National Centre Number (NCN) Register on behalf of the JCQ.

 Amendments which need to be made at a later date may be included on the Update, with the date when effective clearly specified.

 If any of your centre’s details change after you have completed the Update, please send your amendments to email@example.com as an attachment on centre-headed paper.

-A 5-digit number allocated to a centre on centre approval to offer qualifications.
+A five-digit number allocated to a centre on centre approval to offer qualifications.

-If your centre has a Department for Education (DfE) registration number, please ensure it is correct.
+If your centre has a DfE registration number, please ensure it is correct.
 If your centre does not have a DfE registration number, please leave this field blank or insert your Local Authority’s (LA) three-digit code.
 For example, 936 would indicate a centre based in Surrey.
 If you are unsure of your LA code, your LA will be able to advise you.

 The category code is a three-digit code indicating type of centre, nature of control or government, and age range.
 Please check each digit in your code.
 If any digit is incorrect, please show all three digits of the amended code.
 If your school does not fit into a category, please use the most appropriate category type.

 If the majority of students are of school age, use codes 0 to 6 or 8, not 9.
 If an adult education centre uses the associated school’s National Centre Number, please only enter the school’s age range.